ALatentPlace/YANC_LMStudio/README.md

 - `unload_llm`: Boolean flag to unload the LLM after use (default: False).
 - `unload_comfy_models`: Boolean flag to unload COMFY models before sending a request to LMStudio (default: False).

-## Error Handling

-- Status code 400 errors are caught and handled with alternative approaches when possible.
-This is to prevent prediction errors in LMStudio, which are usually caused by the system message.
-- Automatic removal of the \<think> block of Deepseek.